Newsweek Now Decides Climate Change is Real

 The Heritage Foundation noted that "a quarter of the world's oil", may be under the caps, and "if the ice caps melt and shrink", the newly available resources will fuel foreign "tension".

 Is global warming real?
-No it's not, say deniers, but whoever gets to the Arctic and oil as the ice melts wins.
-If you're crazy-dizzy snapping your head around to follow first the one side, than the other, simply follow the money for the truth.
-Or do we know the truth and just want to drive around in our SUV's a while longer?
+No it's not, say deniers, but then they add that whoever gets to the Arctic and its oil as the ice melts wins.
+If you're dizzy from snapping your head around to follow first the one side of their argument, than the other, simply follow the money for the truth.

 ----------------------------------------------------------------